Ridder, Ford help No. 5 Cincinnati rout Temple 52-3

 D’wan Mathis who threw for 614 yards and five touchdowns in Temple’s previous two games, was held to 120 yards passing with an interception.
 He was sacked five times.

-The Owls’ only points came on a career-long 55-yard field goal by freshman Rory Bell.
-It was the longest field goal by a Temple kicker since Don Bitterlich hit from 56 yards against Akron in 1975.
+Temple’s only points came on a career-long 55-yard field goal by freshman Rory Bell.
+It was the longest field goal by an Owls kicker since Don Bitterlich hit from 56 yards against Akron in 1975.

 UP NEXT